rune-rs/rune/book/src/instance_functions.md

 output: 11
 ```

-For more example on how Modules can be used you can have a look at the source
+For more examples on how modules can be used you can have a look at the source
 for the [`rune-modules`] crate.

 [`Module::inst_fn`]: https://docs.rs/runestick/0.5.3/runestick/struct.Module.html#method.inst_fn